cornbelt-dev/sigma-subscriptions/README.md

 ## Contact
 Discord: @cornbelt [#sigma-subscriptions][discord]

 Open source is the way.
-Fork it, break it, improve it!

 <p align="right">(<a href="#top">Back to top</a>)</p>